Quantcast

 Not yet.

-Funny enough, this can happen to both WHOs at once, simply by having both of them miss the same sort of Whats in the same categories (by having the same corners of their jars left on empty), or by having different pieces placed in different ways for each of the WHOs.
+And funny enough, this can happen to both WHOs at once, simply by having both of them miss the same sort of Whats in the same categories (by having the same corners of their jars left on empty), or by having different pieces placed in different ways for each of the WHOs.
 Because What you are and WHO you are are two separate things, these types of strange instances can, and do, happen all of the time in our everyday lives.
-Keep in mind, though, that aligning doesn't have to be done completely with only two pieces or only two jars, and so if two WHOs don't fill the entire space, you can simply find a third piece.
+(Side note: Con men love this because it often means they can hook 2 suckers at once.)
+Keep in mind, though, that aligning doesn't have to be done completely with only two pieces or only two jars, and so if two WHOs don't fill the entire space, you can simply find a third piece (or more if necessary).
 No matter what, though, you'll always need to find the perfect match between BOTH, WHO you are and What you have, to be fully satisfied in the long run.

 Again, the perfect alignment of two WHOs is like when they fit so perfectly inside one and other, that they both feel like the other one is too good to let go of.
 When this happens they will fight to do anything and everything to keep each other by their side, together forever.